allamand/katacoda-scenarios/orangecasskop/step4.md

 CassKop will also updates labels on each pods we can see that with :

-`for x in `seq 1 2`; do
+`for x in 0 1; do
- echo cassandra-demo-dc1-rack$x;
+ echo cassandra-demo-dc1-rack1-$x;
- kubectl label pod cassandra-demo-dc1-rack$x-0 --list | grep operation ; echo ""
- kubectl label pod cassandra-demo-dc1-rack$x-1 --list | grep operation ; echo ""
+ kubectl label pod cassandra-demo-dc1-rack1-$x --list | grep operation ; echo ""
 done`{{execute}}